The New Relic Lambda monitoring stack

 Older integrations send telemetry in a slightly different way.
-Instead of passing it off to the extension, the Agent writes it out to CloudWatch as a log line.
+Instead of passing telemetry off to the extension, the agent writes it out to CloudWatch as a log line.

 By adding a log subscription filter to pipe your function logs into the

-aws-log-ingestion Lambda function, we can recover that telemetry log line, and forward it on to New Relic, along with some interesting platform telemetry.
+aws-log-ingestion Lambda function, we can recover that CloudWatch log line, and forward it on to New Relic, along with some other platform telemetry.

 In the past, we've seen that this approach has some considerable drawbacks.
 The AWS CloudWatch service can generate a lot of data.
 If you're on our Free edition, you may hit your data limit pretty quickly.
 If you're paying for data, you may find this service making up the largest share of the data you're sending to New Relic.